 The wet season begins in June and runs until November, the ‘summer’ months for the island.
 This season also brings with it the Caribbean hurricane season, although Barbados continually tends to be spared the direct hit of any major hurricane.

-Want to know more?
+Want to know more about Barbados?
 Visit our Barbados Weather and Hurricanes, Tropical Storms and Depressions for more information.

 The People – Best Asset of Barbados!